janithl/janithl.github.io/.content/work-music.md

 Date: 2019-01-09 10:44
 Category: Personal
 Tags: music, uni, work

-_Or rather: a history of what I’ve worked on over the years through the music I was listening to at the time._
+Subtitle: Or rather: a history of what I’ve worked on over the years through the music I was listening to at the time.

----

 ### 2011: Live Forever — Oasis